red-green-coding/red-green-coding.github.io/_drafts/springboot-blocking-io.md

 When comparing the no-op endpoints, we observe that Kotlin’s coroutine machinery introduces some overhead compared to using regular functions.

-The results for blocking I/O are not surprising: Tomcat uses a pool of [200 threads by default][tomcat-threadpool-default].
-Since each thread can be blocked for _500ms_ during a blocking operation, it can theoretically handle a maximum of _400 requests per second (RPS)_.
+As expected, blocking I/O results align with Tomcat’s default thread pool settings: Tomcat uses a pool of [200 threads by default][tomcat-threadpool-default].
+Since each thread can be blocked for _500ms_ during a blocking operation, it can handle a theoretical maximum of _400 requests per second (RPS)_.
 Our measurements align with this theoretical maximum, confirming the expected performance under these conditions.

 When we wrap the blocking I/O operation in a _CompletableFuture_ submitted to a _separate thread pool_, we allow the controller thread to handle new connections sooner.
 This adjustment significantly improves throughput, with measurements showing an increase of approximately _760 RPS_.

 The performance results using suspend functions and the `Deferred` type in combination with `Dispatchers.IO might initially seem surprising.
 However, upon checking the [documentation][dispatchers-io], we note that the number of threads used by tasks in this dispatcher defaults to the greater of 64 threads or the number of CPU cores available.
 This limit can constrain performance if the number of concurrent tasks exceeds this threshold.

 To optimize performance further, we can create a custom dispatcher that utilizes an unbounded and caching thread pool when using `withContext(...)`.
-This allows for more flexibility and can improve performance when handling blocking I/O in high-throughput scenarios:
+This adjustment provides more flexibility and can improve performance when handling blocking I/O in high-throughput scenarios:

 {% highlight kotlin %}
 val ioDispatcher = Executors.newCachedThreadPool().asCoroutineDispatcher()